iamo-klimalez/climate-insurance/README.md

 ## Citing the package

-If you use thi package in your research, please consider citing it.
+If you use this package in your research, please consider citing it.
 You can get citation information with

 ``` r